 - Wash and cube the aubergines (I don’t peel them and like to leave the skin on), then throw them on a baking sheet, drizzle with some olive oil, and season with ground black pepper and salt.

-- Heat olive oil in a large pan, then saute the onion until it becomes golden and translucent.
-Add garlic, ginger and green chili and cook for a couple of minutes.
-Then add the spices and cook for 30 seconds.
+- Heat olive oil in a large pot or pan, and saute the onion until it becomes golden and translucent.
+Add garlic, ginger, and green chili and cook for a couple of minutes.
+Then add the spices and cook for 30 more seconds.

-- Add a can of chopped tomatoes, a can of chickpeas and a can of coconut milk.
-Reduce heat, cover with lid and let it simmer for 5 minutes.
+- Add a can of chopped tomatoes, a can of chickpeas, and a can of coconut milk.
+Reduce heat, cover with a lid, and let it simmer for 5 minutes.